 Students must apply to a part-time position that accepts federal work-study funds.
 View the guidelines below on how to find these positions and what is required to link your award to your job.

-Students must apply to part-time positions that accept federal work-study.
+- Students must apply to part-time positions that accept federal work-study.
 These positions can be found through Handshake, our job search platform.
 Once you access Handshake, you can find work-study jobs by checking the "work-study" box under "all filters."
-Before searching for jobs, be sure to check out our Prepare to Search page to learn about what application materials you'll need before you apply.
+Before searching for jobs, be sure to check out our Prepare to Search webpage to learn about what application materials you will need before you apply.

 - Finally, students and their supervisors must complete the Work-Study Authorization Form.
 This form connects your award to the payroll processor.
 Complete your portion of the form, then pass it along to your supervisor.